-Confirm the identity and security of your web presence with an SSL certificate
+Confirm the identity and security of your web presence with an SSL certificate.

 Secure Sockets Layer Certificates, commonly known as SSL Certificates, are a form of digital confirmation generated from a central authority that verifies the legitimacy of websites and web-based services.

-Many browsers will also prevent users from visiting sites when a certificate is outdated, so ensuring your SSL certificates are properly managed is important.
+Many browsers will also prevent users from visiting sites when a certificate is outdated, so ensuring your certificates are properly managed is important.

 It’s easy to see if a website is secured by a certificate.
 To do this, look in the browser bar.
 In there you will see the URL starts with https:// and has a padlock icon next to it.
 In contrast, if unsecured, the web address will just be http:// and there’s won’t be a padlock.

 And because a certificate acts as a proof of identity and the security of data exchange, search engines will promote websites that have them over those that don’t.
 So without one, an organisation’s webpages can be significantly dropped down search rankings, reducing online visibility and costing you potential new customers.